Ruger® Single Action Revolver Disassembly Tech Tip

 Frequently Asked Questions

-What are the essential tools for disassembling a Ruger single-action revolver?
+What tools are necessary for disassembling a Ruger single-action revolver?

-You'll need a soft-faced hammer, correctly sized screwdrivers, a brass punch, a 1/16-inch punch, a 7/64-inch Allen wrench (specifically for Bisley models), a disassembly pin or finishing nail, and safety glasses.
+Essential tools include a soft-faced hammer, correctly sized screwdrivers, brass and 1/16-inch punches, a 7/64-inch Allen wrench (for Bisley models), a disassembly pin or finishing nail, and safety glasses.

-How do you safely capture the mainspring tension during Ruger single-action revolver disassembly?
+How do you safely capture the mainspring tension during Ruger revolver disassembly?

-Pay close attention to the frame screws.
-While the two rear screws are identical, the three screws connecting the frame to the grip frame vary in length and must be carefully tracked and organized for correct reassembly.
+No, while the two rear screws are identical, the screws connecting the frame to the grip frame vary in length.
+It is crucial to track these screws to ensure correct reassembly and avoid potential damage.

 Related News